nextgis/docs_ngmobile/source/editing.rst

    Multipoint editing toolbar.

-   The numbers indicate: 1 - finish editing; 2 - cancel editing; 3 - add new multipoint; 4 - add point to multipoint; 5 – delete multipoint; 6 - delete point from multipoint; 7 - move point to the center of screen; 8 - move point to current location; 9 - edit attributes.
+   The numbers indicate: 1 - Quit Edit mode; 2 - Cancel editing; 3 - Add new multipoint; 4 - Add point to multipoint; 5 – Delete multipoint; 6 - Delete point from multipoint; 7 - Move point to the center of screen; 8 - Move point to current location; 9 - Edit attributes.

-New multipoint will show up at the center on the map highlighted in red with an arrow icon (see :numref:`ngmobile_phase_of_the_multipoint_pic`).
+New multipoint will appear in the center of the screen, with one of its points highlighted in red and with arrow icon (see :numref:`ngmobile_phase_of_the_multipoint_pic`).

 .. figure:: _static/phase_of_the_multipoint.png
    :name: ngmobile_phase_of_the_multipoint_pic